MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ----

 ## Lesson 1 - Web Accessibility
+## Learning Objective
+* Understand why accessibility is crucial to enabling everyone to access web content

+## Lesson
 The Web is an essential part of every day life.
 Web Accessibility means that people with disabilities can use the web equally.
 At least 1 in 5 people in the UK have a long term illness, impairment or disability; many more have a temporary disability.

 The [standards for Web Accessibility](https://www.w3.org/WAI/standards-guidelines/wcag/) are governed by the World Wide Web Consortium (W3C) and are internationally recognised.